 - The process can be long-winded and over-complicated.

 - In the absence of clear data pointing to benefits, doctors can be reluctant to prescribe CBD.

-- Medical-grade CBD oil is about 25 percent more expensive than the green market or black market pathway options.
+- Medical-grade CBD oil is about 25 percent more expensive than green or black market pathway options.

 Option 2.
 Green Market Pathways

-Although considered to be the safest and most reliable, medical pathways are not for everyone.
-As we have seen, the process can be time-consuming and difficult to satisfy, with a number of bureaucratic hoops that need to be jumped through before you arrive at your stated goal—to enjoy the benefits of the CBD oil itself.
+Although considered the safest and most reliable, medical pathways are not for everyone.
+As we have seen, the process can be time-consuming and challenging to satisfy, with several bureaucratic hoops that need to be jumped through before you arrive at your stated goal—to enjoy the benefits of the CBD oil itself.

-Fortunately, there are other avenues open to you in your quest to get hold of high-quality CBD oil in Australia.
+Fortunately, there are other avenues open to you to get ahold of high-quality CBD oil in Australia.